 You want a beautiful website?
-We recommend building your website with either Elementor (WordPress) or Showit.
-This post compares Showit vs. Elementor, a WordPress page building plugin.
+We recommend building your website with either Showit or Elementor.
+This post compares Showit vs. Elementor, a WordPress page-building plugin.

-We’re big fans of both Showit and WordPress.
-Both are solid website platforms that provide a considerable amount of control over your website aesthetic and a great website building experience.
+Both are solid website platforms that provide a considerable amount of control over your website aesthetic and a great website-building experience.

-For the purposes of this post, when we mention WordPress, we’re referring to Elementor, which is a website building plugin for WordPress.
-(There are countless page building plugins for WordPress, but we think Elementor is best.)
+For the purposes of this post, when we mention WordPress, we’re referring to Elementor, which is a website-building plugin for WordPress.

 What is Showit?

 Showit is a drag-and-drop website builder created specifically for photographers and creative professionals.
-Websites are designed within the Showit app, which has a similar feel to Adobe products like Lightroom and InDesign.
+Websites are designed within the Showit app, which has a similar feel to Adobe products and Canva.
+Although, we think it’s easier than both!

 What is Elementor?

 Elementor is a drag-and-drop WordPress page builder.
-It’s a plugin that’s installed on your WordPress website that helps you to visually design your website without needing to know code.
+This plugin is installed on your WordPress website to help you visually design your website without needing to know code.
+Unlike Showit, which is totally free-form, Elementor works with columns and grids.

 Ease-of-Use

-Showit boasts an easy-to-use drag-and-drop editor that has a similar feel to the Adobe Suite, which should make photographers feel at home.
+Showit boasts an easy-to-use drag-and-drop editor that has a similar feel to Canva, which should make creative business owners feel at home.
 It still requires some time to get oriented, but the learning curve isn’t too steep.
-Additionally, Showit has an active Facebook user community and a wide array of help documentation to answer any questions you have as you get set-up.
+Additionally, Showit has an active Facebook user community and a wide array of help documentation to answer any questions you have as you get set up.

-WordPress has a reputation of being more technically challenging.
-However, the Elementor drag-and-drop builder makes designing and launching a website far easier.
-Provided you’re starting with a pre-designed theme, you should have little difficulty customizing and launching a website.
+WordPress has a reputation for being more technically challenging.
+However, the Elementor drag-and-drop builder makes designing and launching a website far easier than something like Divy.

-With that said, WordPress still requires more getting used to than Showit due to the control one has over their website.
-You’ll still be responsible for setting up hosting, making sure plugins don’t conflict with one another, and making sure the back-end of your website is updated.
+With that said, WordPress still requires more getting used to than Showit due to the amount of control over the website.
+You’ll still be responsible for setting up hosting, making sure plugins don’t conflict with one another, and continually checking that the back-end of your website is updated.

 Mobile Responsiveness

-Unlike Showit, when you design your desktop layout, the mobile layout generates in a fairly intuitive way.
-All of your styles and elements snap into place so you don’t have to redo a ton on the mobile side—just minor tweaks (although you can customize this as much as you want).
-Having access to the tablet view is particularly helpful because there may be things that you want to appear on tablet but not on phones.
+When you design your desktop layout, the mobile layout is generated in a fairly intuitive way.
+All of your styles and elements snap into place, so you don’t have to redo a ton on the mobile side—just minor tweaks (although you can customize this as much as you want).
+Having access to the tablet view is particularly helpful because there may be things that you want to appear on tablets but not on phones.

 Elementor is also naturally more responsive than Showit in that content will automatically grow with text.